David DeMatteo

 David DeMatteo is a professor of psychology, law, and the Director of the JD/PHD Program at Drexel University in the Department of Psychological and Brain Sciences.
 DeMatteo's goal is to identify ways to influence law, policy, and practice using social science research.
 His research focuses on forensic mental health and how it can influence law and policy.
 Outside of his research and teaching, he has edited for several journals.

 Education

 DeMatteo received his Bachelor's of Arts degree in Psychology from Rutgers University.
 He then went on to earn his Master's of Arts Clinical Psychology from MCP Hahnemann University.
 Then, he received a JD from Villanova University School of Law.
 Finally, he received his PhD from MCP Hahnemann University in 2002.
 At MCP Hahnemann University, his dissertation in fulfillment of graduation was "Psychopathy in a non-institutionalized population: Behavioral, personality, and affective characteristics."
-He completed his dissertation under the supervision of Kirk Helibrun, as well as other committee members.
+He completed his dissertation under the supervision of Kirk Heilbrun, as well as other committee members.
 This dissertation was interested in the comparison of psychopathic characteristics between institutionalized and non-institutionalized individuals in the greater Philadelphia area.
 In the literature review, he discusses the conception of what is defined as psychopathy and how there is a debate between what psychopathology is and how it presents in different populations.